Molo-M/Olist-Brazilian-E-Commerce-Data-Warehouse-Project/docs/naming_conventions.md

   - Example: `olist_customers_dataset` → `customers`, Customer information from the Olist datasets.

 ### **Silver Rules**
-- All table names must match their original names, while removing "dataset" as part of their name.
+- All table names must match their original names, while removing "olist" and "dataset" as part of their name.
 - **`entity_datset`**
   - `<entity>`: Exact table name from the Olist datasets.
   - Example: `olist_customers_dataset` → `customers`, Customer information from the Olist datasets.